Gareth Evans (philosopher): Work

 In his brief career Evans made substantial contributions to logic, metaphysics, philosophy of language, and philosophy of mind.
-Aside from Strawson, Michael Dummett and John McDowell were important influences on his work.
+Important influences on his work included Strawson and Michael Dummett amongst others.
+His research, according to Rick Grush, "aimed at understanding semantics, and he produced seminal work on proper names, pronouns, indexicals, demonstratives, and vagueness."

-Evans was one of many in the UK who took up the project of developing formal semantics for natural languages, instigated by Donald Davidson in the 1960s and 1970s.
+Evans was one of many in the UK who took up the project of developing formal semantics for natural languages, initiated by Donald Davidson in the 1960s and 1970s.
 He co-edited Truth and Meaning (1976) with John McDowell on this subject.
 He also wrote a paper, "The Causal Theory of Names" (1973), which heavily criticised certain lines of the theory of reference that derived from Saul Kripke's Naming and Necessity (1972/1980) and work by Keith Donnellan.

 A one-page paper on metaphysical vagueness in Analysis, "Can There Be Vague Objects?"
 (1978), drew dozens of papers in response and is now considered a key work in metaphysics.

 The Varieties of Reference

-Evans's book The Varieties of Reference (1982) was unfinished at the time of his death.
-It was edited for publication, and supplemented with appendices drawn from his notes, by McDowell, and has subsequently been influential in both philosophy of mind and philosophy of language.
+Evans' book The Varieties of Reference (1982) was unfinished at the time of his death.
+The introduction and first two chapters were rewritten by him in the last months of his life.
+It was edited for publication, and supplemented with appendices drawn from his notes, by McDowell.
+It has subsequently been influential in both philosophy of mind and philosophy of language.
+Its central chapters have, according to Martin Davies, had "a profound influence on subsequent work in philosophy of psychology, particularly concerning the perception and representation of space, and more generally the conditions for an objective conception of a spatial world."

 Background

 The theory of reference prior to the 1970s was dominated by the view that the meaning of an ordinary name is a description of its object: so, for example, Aristotle means the author of De Caelo.
 This was Russell's view, and was and is taken by many to be equivalent to Frege's view (where the description is what Frege calls a term's "sense").
-Following Kripke's Naming and Necessity (1972/1980) lectures, the view came to prevail that names had no descriptive content, or sense: that the referent of a name was not what "fit" its meaning, but whichever object had been the initial cause of the name's being used.
+A more complex version of this view was developed by John Searle, who held that a proper name refers to whatever object fits enough of the descriptions in a cluster of descriptions associated with a name.
+But following Kripke's Naming and Necessity (1972/1980) lectures, the view came to prevail that names had no descriptive content, or sense: that the referent of a name was not what "fit" its meaning, but whichever object had been the initial cause of the name's being used.